pgmgent-pgm-1/oefeningen-pgm-quinmahi/week-3/oefeningen/md/scrambeled_text.md

 ## Status:
 **<span style="color:red">!!!
-Stuck !!!</span>** *Unable to figure out, to only count each index of the string only once*
+Stuck !!!</span>** *Unable to figure out, how to only count each index of the string only once*

 ## To do list:
-- [x] Update pre-assignment console.log
-- [x] Creating the console.log outputting the assignment
 - [x] Creating the function to scramble the word
   - [x] Scramble all letters in the string
   - [ ] Only use each index position once as to not re-use the same characters